inputfalken/Sharpy/README.md

                 FirstName = randomizer.NameByType(NameTypes.MixedFirstNames),
                 LastName = randomizer.NameByType(NameTypes.LastNames)
             });
-            generator.Config.Names(filter => filter.ByCountry("unitedStates"));
+            // Applies a filter to give common names from the United States generator.Config.Names(filter => filter.ByCountry("unitedStates"));
-            // creates an IEnmuerable<Person> with twenty persons.
+            // Creates an IEnumerable<Person> with twenty persons.
             // All with randomized names from the United States. var persons = generator.Generate(20);
-            // Creates one person with randomized Lastname & Firstname from the United States var person = generator.Generate();
+            // Creates one person with randomized names from the United States var person = generator.Generate();
         }
     }